Klipper3d/klipper/docs/Config_Reference.md

 A QUERY_LOAD_CELL_PROBE command can be used to print out measurements.
 This can be useful for setting the initial values for the gain, threshold, and 'invert'.
 Afterwards a QUERY_LOAD_CELL_PROBE_END command stops the sampling.
+All probing or homing moves should be issued with low acceleration and low square-corner-velocity to prevent false triggers.
+Use a command like this "SET_VELOCITY_LIMIT ACCEL=100 SQUARE_CORNER_VELOCITY=0.1"

 To use the load cell as a z endstop set the following config option in the stepper_z section
 ```